lundquistlab/biostats-2016/Exercises/1-way-ANOVA/README.md

 **Answer the following questions:**

-1) What are the assumptions for the one-way ANOVA?
+1. What are the assumptions for the one-way ANOVA?

-2) Run an ANOVA comparing the pedal width of the three iris species.
+2. Run an ANOVA comparing the pedal width of the three iris species using both anova(lm()) and oneway.test().

-3) What is the interpretation of those results.
+3. What is the interpretation of the results from those two functions?.

+4. Which test is most appropriate?

-4) What is the next step for analysis?
+5. What is the next step for analysis?
 Hint: Remember that this is an omnibus test.

-Hand in these anwers via [email](mailto:mlundqu1@binghamton.edu) or hard copy by the end of lab.
+Hand in these answers via [email](mailto:mlundqu1@binghamton.edu) or hard copy by the end of lab.

 **Points: 10**